Although there are over a dozen different mold remediation certifications, do you know how many of those are accredited?

 The Private On-site CMR Course is ideal for groups that prefer hands-on instruction and are willing to host a class at their facility.
-This 2-day accelerated program that prepares students for the CMR exam while teaching the fundamentals of mold remediation.
+This 2-day accelerated program prepares students for the CMR exam while teaching the fundamentals of mold remediation.
 In the class, we’ll go through 100+ practice questions to get you prepared.
 We also have an interactive time where we discuss important topics such as writing remediation plans and clearance sampling.
 Students receive a course manual that will be an excellent study guide as you prepare for the examination.
-There are no current dates for public classes, but this can be taught to your private group.
-The course is also available as a Home Study Course (see below).
+If you are interested in this option, please reach out to us on our Contact page.

-Both the Onsite and Home Study courses include access to our practice exam, which is a great way to experience the breadth and depth of topics covered on the CMR exam.
+Both the Online and On-site courses include access to our practice exam, which is a great way to experience the breadth and depth of topics covered on the CMR exam.
 Our CMR practice exam has over 100 questions similar to ones you might find on the ACAC’s Certified Microbial Remediator examination.
 Because the CMR is an accredited certification, Indoor Sciences does not have a copy of the ACAC’s examination.
 Although our questions are not identical to those found on the CMR exam, they are based on the very same concepts.
 We are always refining our practice exam to ensure it reflects the topics currently covered on the ACAC examination.

 Indoor Sciences has a successful history of preparing students for the CMR.
-In fact, we guarantee your success or your money back!
+In fact, we have a money back guarantee!

 ACAC Exam Details